Holidays With Your Pet

 Before you leave

-Before you head for home, please check the garden and any outside space around the property for accidents so that the area is clean for the next guests.
+Before you head for home, please check the garden and any outside space around the property and ensure that any pet waste is removed so that the area is clean for the next guests.
+Please ensure waste bags are disposed of as requested in the property information folder.

 If you would rather stay in a property which does not take pets, we have plenty of those too.
 If you have an allergy and need confirmation that there have never been any pets staying at the property, please call us and we will confirm with the owner for you.